sumaiya02032007/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ## OUTPUT:
 <img width="1084" height="864" alt="image" src="https://github.com/user-attachments/assets/85a33c74-2451-4528-9321-6fd168b87a79" />

 ### NAME: S.SUMAIYA
 ### REGISTER NUMBER: 212225040437

 ## RESULT:
 Thus the simulation on construction of cartesian 3D printer is completed & movement of axis along X, Y, & Z has been studied.

+4. Move the z-axis slider or enter the value (within the given range) in the given text box and press/select ENTER.
+Now observe the movement of the z-axis assembly.